-In Malaysia, following positive results from the previous infill drilling programs and continued good reservoir performance, we continue to assess potential further infill drilling on the Bertam field.
-In addition, we are progressing plans to drill the Keruing prospect in late 2018, subject to Petronas approval and rig contracting.
+In Malaysia, following positive results from the 2016 and 2018 infill drilling programs and continued good reservoir performance, we are encouraged to mature a third phase of infill drilling on the Bertam field for execution in 2019.
+Up to three drilling locations have been identified and work continues to mature additional locations.
+In addition, we are finalising plans to drill the Keruing prospect in late 2018, subject to Petronas approval and rig contracting.
+It is possible this may be deferred into the first quarter of 2019 as we evaluate options to combine Keruing drilling with a pilot well in the A-14 location to de-risk the third phase infill drilling program expected later in 2019.

-In Canada we are preparing for the launch of the first oil drilling campaign in the Suffield Assets since 2014, with six wells expected to be completed by the end of 2018.
-Work runs in parallel to mature additional oil drilling and water injection candidates to extend the program into 2019.
-In addition, the immediate focus is on gas optimization efforts to offset natural declines as opposed to new gas drilling and the team has evaluated a wide range of activities over and above those already approved in our 2018 budget.
-We have approved additional activity that will see us expand the swabbing program and commence a refracture and recomplete program in late 2018.
+In Canada we have commenced the first oil drilling campaign in the Suffield Assets since 2014, with six wells expected to be completed by the end of 2018.
+Good progress has been made in maturing the technical work and conducting the relevant environmental survey work to facilitate a continued oil drilling and water injection program through 2019.
+On the gas side, our immediate focus is on gas optimization efforts to offset natural declines as opposed to new gas drilling.
+Excellent results have been achieved year to date with our average September 2018 gas production being 9 percent higher than our average year to date production.

-In France, our team is focused on maturing the Vert La Gravelle redevelopment and the Villeperdue West development projects following the acquisition of the 3D seismic on the latter in 2017, as well as maturing the deep prospectivity within the new 3D area.
+In France, our team is focused on maturing the Vert La Gravelle redevelopment and the Villeperdue West development using horizontal drilling techniques.
+Work also continues to mature the Villeperdue Deep prospect located within the new 3D seismic area acquired in late 2017.